Code-Institute-Submissions/SaraSanchezz-3rdMilestoneProject_MayResub/README.md

 Project Goals:
  * Create an interactive , attractive and responsive online cookbook which offers recipes for Thermomix.
- * Sining up on the website is not requiered to access his content, however if registered you can take part of the site growth, as well as having access to features that external users will not have.
+ * Signing up on the website is not requiered to access his content, however if registered you can take part of the site growth, as well as having access to features that external users will not have.
 (CRUD)

 ### Design Process ###